omnivector-solutions/slurm-demos/openfoam_motorbike/README.md

 OBS.: To do that, we need to have OpenFOAM installed along with Paraview in the local system.

-If you do not have OpenFOAM installed, but you have Paraview, you must create a file inside `motorBike` direcotiry and named it `<ANY_FILE_NAME>.foam` (no content needed) and open it in Paraview, which will automatically identify the result files inside the folder and render them:
+If you do not have OpenFOAM installed, but you have Paraview, you must create a file inside `motorBike` directory and named it `<ANY_FILE_NAME>.foam` (no content needed) and open it in Paraview, which will automatically identify the result files inside the folder and render them:
 ```
 touch motorBike.foam
 ```